Save money on your car insurance

 I mean, even with the best will in the world, it’s going to slip ever further down the to-do list for most of us…

-So it’s a really good idea to make sure your tyres are up to scratch.
+But failing to regularly check your tyres can lead to serious accidents on the road, so it's a really good idea to make sure your tyres are up to scratch.
 Which means…

 - your tyres should be the correct size and type for your vehicle – check your manual